ministryofjustice/itpolicycontent/content/confluence/enterprise/password-guidance.md

 This document is the MOJ IT Security - Password Guidance.
 It helps you protect MOJ IT systems by telling you about using passwords, and your responsibilities for them.

 All government departments must follow HMG security standards.
-That includes the MOJ.
 An important part of compliance is ensuring that all users:

 - have a unique ID
 - can authenticate using their ID